Sireesh-Jayaprakash82/ROR/README.txt

 o In the application Blogspot
 1) CRUD methods including search method
 2) Turbo Frame and Turbo streams
+4) Authentication using Devise gem
+3) Authorization using PUNDIT gem.

 o In the application BookReview I have implemented
 1) Turbo Frame and Turbo streams